This common problem, also known as an enlarged prostate, can be treated.

-Conditions that can lead to symptoms similar to those caused by enlarged prostate include:
+Some other health problems can lead to symptoms that are like those caused by enlarged prostate.
+These include:

-The prostate gland is located beneath your bladder.
-The tube that transports urine from the bladder out of your penis (urethra) passes through the center of the prostate.
-When the prostate enlarges, it begins to block urine flow.
+The prostate gland is located beneath the bladder.
+The tube that moves urine from the bladder out of the penis is called the urethra.
+This tube passes through the center of the prostate.
+When the prostate gets bigger, it starts to block urine flow.

-It isn't entirely clear what causes the prostate to enlarge.
-However, it might be due to changes in the balance of sex hormones as men grow older.
+It isn't clear what causes the prostate to get bigger.
+It might be due to changes in the balance of sex hormones as you grow older.

-At normal size, the prostate gland is about the size and shape of a walnut or golf ball.
-When enlarged, the prostate may obstruct urine flow from the bladder and out the urethra.
+Usually, the prostate gland is about the size and shape of a walnut or golf ball.
+When enlarged, the prostate may block the flow of urine from the bladder to the outside of the body.